 Yet some queer people are more at-risk than others.
-According to the Human Rights Center, Black transgender women face the highest levels of within the LGBTQ community—and are less likely to turn to the police for help for fear of revictimization by law enforcement personnel.
+According to the Human Rights Center, Black transgender women face the highest levels of fatal violence within the LGBTQ community—and are less likely to turn to the police for help for fear of revictimization by law enforcement personnel.

 But with LGBTQ organizations now thrusting themselves into the national fight against racism, it’s time for them to take a hard look inward.

 One of the ways they can start is by refashioning this year’s Pride Month in yet another way: by embarking on a long overdue conversation about how anti-Blackness has long manifested within queer spaces.
 That might mean a departure from the joyful and triumphant marches in years past—we are still in a pandemic, after all—but it may spur some much-needed progress on an issue that is too often neglected.

 In the 1960s, community centers or meet ups didn’t exist for LGBTQ people as they do now.
 This meant that bars were one of the few, if not the only, spaces where police officers knew they could openly target gays and lesbians.